justinloveless/devlift/PRD.md

 Setting up a local development environment for a new project is often a complex, error-prone, and time-consuming process.
 Developers must manually follow instructions in `README` files, install various dependencies, configure environment variables, set up databases, and run initialization scripts.
 This process lacks standardization, leading to inconsistencies across developer machines and significant onboarding friction for new team members.

 ### 1.2.
 The Vision
 To create a universal command-line interface (CLI) tool, **`dev`**, that automates the entire process of setting up a repository for local development.
-Our vision is to enable any developer to clone and configure any project with a single, simple command: **`dev install <repository_url>`**.
+Our vision is to enable any developer to clone and configure any project with a single, simple command: **`dev lift <repository_url>`**.

 ### 1.3.
 The Solution
 We will build a CLI tool that utilizes a configuration file within the target repository (e.g., `dev.yml`) to define all necessary setup steps.
 The tool will provide a user-friendly way for repository maintainers to generate this configuration file, and a seamless, automated experience for developers using it.